b4er/recalc/docs/frontend.md

 The frontend is implemented as a standard [Web Extension][web-extension]:

-The Extension automatically starts whenever a `*.rc` file is opened, it starts a backend process (see `recalc-vscode.serverUri` configuration in configuration manifest) and establishes a communication channel.
+The Extension automatically starts whenever an `*.rc` file is opened, it starts a backend process (see `recalc-vscode.serverUri` configuration in configuration manifest) and establishes a communication channel.

 Each URI gets an associated Webview which is able to send URI-tagged messages to the backend, the entry-point for the frontend starts a Spreadsheet UI using the